nf-core/phaseimpute/docs/usage.md

 ### `-resume`

 Specify this when restarting a pipeline.
 Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
 For input to be considered the same, not only the names must be identical but the files' contents as well.
 For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).
-Specify this when restarting a pipeline.
-Nextflow will use cached results from any pipeline steps where the inputs are the same, continuing from where it got to previously.
-For input to be considered the same, not only the names must be identical but the files' contents as well.
-For more info about this parameter, see [this blog post](https://www.nextflow.io/blog/2019/demystifying-nextflow-resume.html).

 You can also supply a run name to resume a specific run: `-resume [run-name]`.
 Use the `nextflow log` command to show previous run names.